Boy who doctors said wouldn’t survive prepares for 4th birthday

 The fact that Tripp wouldn’t open his eyes, was lethargic and moaned when Rebekah picked him up is what sent her back to the ER.
 This was her first child but her intuition told her this was serious and she was right.
 Doctors in Jackson gave Rebekah and her family very little hope after they ran a battery of tests.

 “They gave us no hope at all.
-When they first took those I think CT scans and stuff and MRIs that showed his brain, they, it was so grim a picture that they painted because they said you know this is, brain matter is white and his scans were pretty much black all in the middle.
+When they first took those I think CT scans and stuff and MRIs that showed his brain … it was so grim a picture that they painted because they said ‘you know … brain matter is white,’ and his scans were pretty much black all in the middle.
 They were only white towards the outer edges.
 It didn’t even resemble a normal CT scan of a brain.
-It was so horrible and he said I don’t think he can come back from this,” said McCardle.
+It was so horrible and they said I don’t think he can come back from this,” said McCardle.

 But Tripp had a praying family.

-After prayer she was able to speak to doctors again with a sense of peace.
+After praying she was able to speak to doctors again with a sense of peace.

 “I was just calm as could be, we talked and everybody literally thought I had lost my mind but I had felt such a peace like a blanket of peace.
 God saying ‘I’m handling it,’” said McCardle.

-Rebekah McCardle reached out to WRBL this week to share an update with us about Tripp.
-This child who was not supposed to survive will turn four years old on July 21.
-He’s 42 inches tall.
+Rebekah McCardle reached out to WRBL this week to share an update about Tripp.
+This child who was not supposed to survive will turn 4 years old on July 21.
+He’s now 42 inches tall.

 “Having a disabled child like him is like you’re going through the grieving process.
 It’s the cycle of grief over and over, it never stops because we’re grieving the child that used to be.”